terryyin/rubygem_digger/notebook/Paper.md

 | Spec 8| 0.626| 0.551| 0.583| 0.616| 0.575| 0.608| 0.599| 0.607| 0.603| 0.591| 0.596 |
 | **Average** | 0.619| 0.562| 0.592| 0.618| 0.588| 0.611| 0.610| 0.599| 0.617| 0.603| **0.602** |

-The result shows that no combination of labeling specification and algorithm can make a good enough accuracy rate.
-The decision tree classifier seems not fit the problem worst.
+The table above shows that no combination of labeling specification and algorithm leads to a much higher accuracy rate.
+All algoritms perform within 55% to 63% accurary.
+The decision tree classifier seems to have the worst performance with our data.

 ### Machine Learning for code metrics with change history

-While the first result of machine learning is not satisfactory, I moved on to try if mining the data using a dynamic view can improve the effort (Moser 2008).
+While the first machine learning result was unsatisfactory, I moved on to trying to add dynamic data (change history) to see if it helps with prediction modeling (Moser 2008).

-A reasonable solution will be choosing a sequence labeling algorithm (Nguyen et al. 2007).
+One potential solution would be to choose a sequence labeling algorithm (Nguyen et al. 2007).
 However, I decided to begin with something simpler.
-I used the same algorithm as with the code metrics without change history, with some additional data fields and enhanced prediction method.
+I used the same algorithm as with the code metrics without change history, but with some additional data fields and enhanced prediction method.

 Assume the last version of a gem has the metrics: `V(0) = {v(0).m1, v(0).m2 ... v(0).mn}`,<br>
 and a version of the gem `x` month ago has: `V(-x) = {v(-x).m1, v(-x).m2 ... v(-x).mn}`,<br>